behnamasadi/software_quality_assurance/README.md

 ## Writting the Test

-You test should have the follwoing format:
+Your test should have the following format:

 ```cpp
 EXPECT_CALL(mockObject, method(arg1Matcher, ..., argNMatcher))